 This course has 2 mandatory assignments that must be approved before you can sit the final exam.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: STK4100 – Introduction to Generalized Linear Models

 Examination support material

-Information about approved calculators (Norwegian only)
+Approved calculators are allowed.
+Information about approved calculators in Norwegian.

 Language of examination

+Courses taught in English will only offer the exam paper in English.
 You may write your examination paper in Norwegian, Swedish, Danish or English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 This course offers both postponed and resit of examination.
 Read more: